Novaki92/FileName-Trimmer/README.md

 - For Programmers

         1) If you want an exe you'll need to download PyInstaller from http://www.pyinstaller.org/

+        1.5) Or better yet just run 'pip install pyinstaller' in terminal/cmd

         2) Go to the correct directory that your .py script is in (in terminal/cmd)